timescale/docs/cloud/data-tiering/about-data-tiering.md

 storage, so your queries fetch the same data as before, with minimal added latency.

-For more information, see the [blog post on data tiering][blog-data-tiering].
+For more about how data tiering works, see the
+[blog post on data tiering][blog-data-tiering].

+For more about using data tiering in your applications, see the [data tiering API documentation][data-tiering-api].

 ## Limitations